-- Already in the 17th century, high-quality, exquisite lace was produced throughout Europe.
+- In the 17th century, high-quality, exquisite lace was produced throughout Europe.

-Learn more about the history of lace, how it appeared, how it is woven.
+Learn more about the history of lace, how it appeared, and how it is woven.
 If you love creativity, sign up for a weaving course.
-Get a lace thing for yourself – it can be a stylish accessory, clothes, home decor.
+Get something from lace for yourself – it can be a stylish accessory, clothes, or home decor.

 When is International Lace Day celebrated in 2022?